-Often clients will comment on their grief experiences through the following examples:
+Often client’s comment on their grief experiences through the following statements:

-“I can’t believe he’s gone.
+“I can’t believe he is gone.
 It happened so fast.
 It doesn’t seem real to me yet.”

-“I’m so angry.
+“I am so angry!
 How could she leave me, especially now?”

 “If only I had one more day, I would say and do so many things differently.”

-Allowing the grief process is a necessary part of healing and healing is possible.
-There is no correct way or time frame to grieve.
-Grieving is a process.
-However, grief shared is grief diminished.
-By allowing yourself the experiences of grieving, you can give yourself the gift of healing.
-I hope you will allow me to be part of that journey with you.
+Allowing one’s grief is an important part of healing, and healing is possible.
+It doesn’t always have to feel this painful.
+But grieving is a process, and we often grieve as deeply as we love.
+While there is no correct timeframe or way to grieve, grief shared is grief diminished.
+By seeking therapy and support as you grieve, you can develop coping skills and give yourself the gift of healing.
+I hope you will allow me to be a part of that journey with you.